 Responses to Potential ICE Activity at the Library

 We recognize that the potential for ICE activity in the Library is concerning for many community members.
 Legally, ICE may enter public areas of the library building, including the lobby, bookstore, meeting rooms and study rooms, and public restrooms.
-If ICE presence is observed on library property, staff will work with the Village of Glenview Police Department to help ensure the safety of patrons and staff and to maintain a calm and orderly environment.
+If ICE presence is observed on library property, staff will work with the Village of Glenview Police Department to help maintain public safety if necessary.
 The Library does not participate in immigration enforcement activities, except when required by law through a valid judicial warrant or court order and with permission from the Executive Library Director.

 Talking to Kids about ICE